 Accommodation in Otzal Alps area

-I warmly recommend some agencies like Casamundo and Interhome.
-I myself was renting a pleasant flat in a house in Huben, which I found through one of them.
+For the tours described here, I was renting a pleasant flat in a house in Huben.
 You may not believe it, but it was only 160 Euro per week, completely equipped, with kitchen, and the price was the same for one or two people.

 I hope you enjoyed my text and find it useful.
 Remember, I shall be happy to read your comments, and shall answer any question you might have.
 So scroll down to the comment box…